DigitalDesignSchool/ce2020labs/README.md

 #### 9. git clone https://github.com/DigitalDesignSchool/ce2020labs.git

+#### 10. Run create_run_directories.bash script.

-#### 10. Quartus creates temporary files in the same directory as the project file (a file with the extention .qpf) resides.
+The background: Quartus creates temporary files in the same directory as the project file (a file with the extention .qpf) resides.
 Quartus also edits the setting file, a file with .qsf extension.

 This is very annoying for multiple reasons: